 Uses of natural language processing

 NLP can be used to interpret free text and make it analyzable.
 There is a tremendous amount of information stored in free text files, like patients' medical records, for example.
-Prior to deep learning-based NLP models, this information was inaccessible to computer-assisted analysis and could not be analyzed in any kind of systematic way.
+Before deep learning-based NLP models, this information was inaccessible to computer-assisted analysis and could not be analyzed in any systematic way.
 But NLP allows analysts to sift through massive troves of free text to find relevant information in the files.

 Sentiment analysis is another primary use case for NLP.
 Using sentiment analysis, data scientists can assess comments on social media to see how their business's brand is performing, for example, or review notes from customer service teams to identify areas where people want the business to perform better.